 P.O.
 Box 1345

-The Division for Conservation of Architectural Heritage Sites (DCHS) was founded under the direction of the Ministry of Home and Cultural Affairs of the Government of Bhutan.
+The Division for Conservation of Heritage Sites (DCHS) was founded under the direction of the Ministry of Home and Cultural Affairs of the Government of Bhutan.
 The Division is responsible for the creation of an inventory, surveyance, and publication of the history of the structures recognized as heritage sites throughout Bhutan; providing technical and administrative support to all 20 Dzongkhags; establishing and regulating the guidelines regarding the construction of new cultural buildings; and the restoration, renovation, and conservation of heritage sites and structures.

 The Division for Conservation of Architectural Heritage Sites is working with the Bhutan Foundation, Tsao & McKown Architects, World Monuments Fund, and the U.S. Ambassador’s Fund for Cultural Preservation on the restoration and adaptive-reuse of the Wangduechhoeling Palace.
 Additional projects that the Foundation has worked with DCHS include restoration of Drametse Lhakhang and fire mitigation at Trashigang Dzong in Eastern Bhutan in partnership with the World Monuments Fund and the Prince Claus Fund.